NicolasLalonde/reminder/README.md

 ![Reminder Example](https://raw.githubusercontent.com/NicolasLalonde/reminder/main/reminder.png)

+Note that you can scroll down in this window, as well as sort the tasks by any of their columns by clicking the column headers.

 ## List Files
 Reminder takes a file as its input.
 These files contain rows of tasks, which look something like this: